RESPhorensics/Magento-Search-Filter/README.md

 # Search-Filter

-The Filter orders stock inventory in a Collection by creation date (uploaded date), latest first.
+The Filter orders stock inventory in a Magento Collection by creation date (uploaded date), latest first.